Brexit and travel: Your questions answered

-Below, we’ve answered some of the common questions and concerns we’ve been asked about how Brexit will affect travel and the cover we offer.
-We’ve sourced Government advice for the most up-to-date information and will update this page as and when we receive new sources of information.
+We’ve answered some of the common questions we’ve been asked about how Brexit has affected travel and the cover we offer.
+We’ve sourced government advice for the most up-to-date information.

-- Will my travel insurance still be valid after Brexit?
+- Do I need travel insurance for Europe after Brexit?

-- Is my holiday to Europe protected for insolvency after Brexit?
+- Is my holiday to Europe protected from insolvency since Brexit?

 - Will I be able to drive in Europe after Brexit?

-- How will the free movement across Europe change for Brits after Brexit?
+- Has free movement across Europe changed for Brits after Brexit?

-- Will I need a visa to travel to Europe after Brexit?
+- Do I need a visa to travel to Europe after Brexit?

 - Will I be charged for mobile roaming for travel to Europe after Brexit?

 - Has cruises or ferries been affected by Brexit?

 What is Brexit and has it affected travel?